 - We work in Partnership with parents and other agencies in meeting individual children’s needs.

 - We monitor and review our policy, practice and provision and, if necessary, make adjustments.

-- We have a designated Special Educational Needs Coordinator (SENCo) who is Rebecca Calvert and in her absence Danielle Bushby.
+- We have a designated Special Educational Needs Coordinator (SENCo) who is Katie Hatfield and in her absence Danielle Bushby.

 Identifying Children with Special Educational Needs and Disability